 This is elementary education we’re talking.
 When you get to higher education, the disparities are even worse.
 That persistent underfunding of neighborhood schools continues through to persistent underfunding of historically black colleges and universities, which were only established because black students after Reconstruction, both newly-freed and never-bound, were not permitted to attend the existing institutions of learning in this country.

-But there is no more vulnerable position than that of a black/brown child/family in a country which is built on the exclusion of black and brown people.
+There is no more vulnerable position than that of a black/brown child/family in a country which is built on the exclusion of black and brown people.
 While other races have been oppressed throughout the history of this country, they have found acceptance and relief by joining in the hatred and oppression of black people, leaving only those with darker skin hues at the bottom of the totem pole of vulnerability.

 There was a presentation I attended on a college campus a few years ago: Debbie Irving was talking about white privilege, and her journey to realizing her own.
 She put a sheet of paper on an easel, drew a horizontal line across the center and asked the audience: “Who is privileged?”
 She started writing terms like “Christian” and “Wealthy” and “Male” and “Educated” and “Straight” above the line.
 Beneath the line — the UNprivileged — the counterparts: “Non-Christian,” “Muslim,” “Poor,” “Woman,” “Uneducated,” “LGBT.”
 This went on for several rounds before anyone got around to mentioning race.